Koerner, Ray & Glover

-Koerner, Ray & Glover is an American blues band formed in Minneapolis, Minnesota in 1962.
+Koerner, Ray & Glover are an American blues band formed in Minneapolis, Minnesota in 1962.
 The band featured "Spider" John Koerner on guitar and vocals, Dave "Snaker" Ray on guitar and vocals, and Tony "Little Sun" Glover on harmonica.
 They were notable figures of the revival of folk music and blues in the 1960s.

 History

 Koerner, Ray and Glover met in the folk music scene around the University of Minnesota, when Koerner and Ray were students.
 Their common interest in folk music and blues led them to record and perform in various configurations, in solo turns and duets, but rarely as a trio.
 Ray suggested that it would be more accurate to refer to them as "Koerner and/or Ray and/or Glover".
 Their first album, Blues, Rags and Hollers, was released in 1963.
 Together they recorded two further albums for Elektra, Koerner and Ray each recorded a solo album, also for Elektra, and the three supported one another in touring.
 Glover wrote one of the first instructional books on how to play blues harmonica.

 The trio appeared at the Newport Folk Festival, where their performance was recorded for the Vanguard Records album Newport Folk Festival 1964: Evening Concerts III and filmed for the documentary Festival!, released in 1967.

 Koerner, Ray and Glover played frequently, separately and as a group, in the Dinkytown neighborhood of Minneapolis in the early 1960s.
 Bob Dylan knew them during his days as a nascent folk musician in Dinkytown, and wrote about them in his autobiography, Chronicles.
 Koerner was an early influence on Dylan, and was the first musician Dylan met in Minneapolis, at the Ten O’Clock Scholar coffeehouse.
 He wrote in Chronicles that "Koerner was tall and thin with a look of perpetual amusement on his face.
 We hit it off right away."
 Koerner was a few years more experienced as a musician, and took Dylan under his wing to teach him folk and blues songs.
 "When he spoke he was soft-spoken, but when he sang he became a field holler shouter.
 Koerner was an exciting singer, and we began playing a lot together", Dylan wrote.
 They performed often as a duo, but each also played frequently on his own.
 Dylan knew Ray as a "high school kid who sang Leadbelly and Bo Diddley songs on a twelve-string guitar, probably the only twelve-string guitar in the entire Midwest."
 Dylan and Koerner also played sometimes with Glover, whose harmonica playing Dylan admired, writing that "he cupped it in his hands and played like Sonny Terry or Little Walter."